hhosseinian/ImageCaptioning/README.md

 ## Project Structure
 The project directory is organized as follows:
 - **0_Dataset.ipynb**: This notebook is for exploring the Microsoft COCO dataset that will be used for training the image-capturing architecture.
 You can explore how to Initialize the COCO API and print a sample image, along with its five corresponding captions.
+You can read more about the dataset on ([MS COCO](http://cocodataset.org/#home)) website or in the [research paper](https://arxiv.org/pdf/1405.0312).
+- **1_Preliminaries**: In this notebook, we load and pre-process data from the COCO dataset.
+We further design a CNN-RNN architecture/model for automatically generating image captions.
+- **2_Training**: In this notebook, we train the CNN_RNN model developed in previous step.
+- **3_Inference**: In this notebook, we use the trained model to generate captions for images in the test dataset.

 ## Usage
 ### Training